quentinglorieux/NanoLab/README.md

-# Quantum Fluids of Light Lab Website
+# Rubidium Website

-This is the website of our academic research group at Leiden University.
+This is the website of our academic research group at Sorbonne University.
 This website is powered by Jekyll and some Bootstrap, Bootwatch.

 ## Install